Should My Older Dog Be Eating a Senior Diet?

 That said, according to Pet Health Network, many dogs enter their senior stage of life at about 7 years old.
 That’s when dogs start to experience some internal changes, such as decreased activity or slower metabolism, even if they’re not showing outward signs of aging.
 It’s also when dogs begin to develop health issues similar to senior humans, such as diabetes, heart disease, arthritis, hypothyroidism, kidney disease and others.

 Many senior dogs with age-related health concerns can benefit from an appropriate food change.
-So if you’re thinking about switching your dog to a senior food, talk first with your veterinarian — your dog’s overall health, body condition and any underlying medical conditions can determine which senior diet may best meet his nutritional needs.
+So if you’re thinking about switching your dog to a senior food, talk first with your veterinarian — your dog’s overall health, body condition and any underlying medical conditions can determine which senior diet may best meet their nutritional needs.

 Physical changes common to senior dogs

-Even if your senior dog doesn’t have an age-related health concern now, he still may be undergoing physical changes that would benefit from adjusting the food or feeding program.
+Even if your senior dog doesn’t have an age-related health concern now, he or she still may be undergoing physical changes that would benefit from adjusting the food or feeding program.
 You’ll want to be aware of these common changes that the majority of aging dogs face:

 Changes in body weight